paulinoprojects/AWS_Practical_Exercise1/README.md

 - The objective and endstate is to supplement my resume and cover letter, and to encourage/assist others to follow the walkthrough.
 - The next sections are the overview and walkthrough used to build the site.
 <br>
 Note: This walkthrough assumes that you own a registered domain name.
+If you do not, here is a walkthrough and requires you to purchase: https://aws.amazon.com/getting-started/hands-on/get-a-domain/
 </br>

 ## Overview of Resources/Requirements